Finding a Cranberry Harvest in Beautiful Whitesbog, New Jersey

-A few Octobers ago, we decided to try and see a cranberry harvest.
-It always looked so appealing in commercials – so pristine, a sea of round crimson berries against a clear blue sky.
+A few Octobers ago, we decided to try and see a cranberry harvest in Whitesbog, New Jersey.
+It always looked so appealing in cranberry juice commercials – so pristine, a sea of round crimson berries against a clear blue sky.
 The truth, we found, was a bit messier.

-We started out by visiting the little historic village at Whitesbog, New Jersey – a preserve in the pine barrens where a little town was built around the cranberry harvest in the 1800’s.
+We started out by visiting the little historic village at Whitesbog, New Jersey.
+Located in a preserve in the pine barrens, this little town developed around the cranberry harvest in the 1800’s.
 The general store is full of interesting knickknacks and tasty delights – uniquely flavored honey, nuts and of course, all types of jams, sauces and other cranberry creations.
 Lucky for us, there also happened to be a band sitting in rockers on the porch, playing bluegrass music.

+When we visited, we parked at the general store.
 From there, we headed down a trail in search of cranberries.
-I knew that the preserve hosted tours of the cranberry harvest, but our September had been so busy that we weren’t able to get to one.
-In between tours you could “self tour” if you wanted to see the cranberries getting ready for harvest, so this is what we hoped to do.
+I knew that the preserve hosted tours of the cranberry harvest, along with other special events.
+But, our September had been so busy that we weren’t able to get to one.
+In between tours you could “self tour” if you wanted to see the cranberries getting ready for harvest.
+So, this is what we hoped to do one fine day in early October.

-We headed down the trail and were soon back in the haven of the pine barrens, surrounded by the bogs – in the distance the water was a deep, clear blue reflecting the sky.
-Up close, there were all types of things growing in it – lovely water lilies (mostly just lily pads now), scrubby brush and leafless trees.
-The trees along the path were mostly still green, but there were a few that had already turned brilliant shades of scarlet and coral.
+We headed down the trail and were soon back in the haven of the pine barrens, surrounded by the bogs.
+In the distance, the water was a deep, clear blue reflecting the sky.
+Up close, there were all types of things growing in it.
+We saw lovely water lilies (mostly just lily pads now), scrubby brush and leafless trees.
+The trees along the path were mostly still green.
+But, there were a few that had already turned brilliant shades of scarlet and coral.
 Wild blueberries and cranberries, goldenrod, Queen Anne’s lace, and little purple daisies were abundant.

 We went on for a while without seeing any pools of floating cranberries, and started to get hot.
-Since many trails were drivable, we decided to explore by car for a while, and we drove for what seemed like many miles through the preserve, not sure where to go.
-We came across a wide variety of interesting mushrooms, but still no cranberry pools.
+The kids were beginning to complain, despite the beauty of their surroundings.
+Since many trails were drivable, we decided to explore by car for a while.
+We drove for what seemed like many miles through the preserve, not sure where to go.
+The preserve is quite large – about 3000 acres, which is just under 5 square miles.
+As we drove these miles, stopping here and there, we came across a wide variety of interesting mushrooms, but still no cranberry pools.

 Finally, we returned to the village and asked for directions.
 We ended up heading out of the preserve and crossing a highway into a farm.
 There we immediately found our cranberry pools, but they were more like cranberry mud ditches.
 There were diggers and large plastic piping to pump water in so that the berries will float.
 It didn’t look like the commercials.